yosephdev/flow-track/README.md

 ## Learning Outcomes
 In this project, we will learn:
-- How to perform full CRUD (Create, Read, Update, Delete) functionality with a database using Flask.
+- How to create a task management application using Flask and SQLAlchemy.
-- Implementation of HTML-based user interfaces to demonstrate CRUD operations.
+- Implementing HTML-based user interfaces to demonstrate CRUD (Create, Read, Update, Delete) operations.
-- Styling user interfaces using the Materialize framework for enhanced user experience.
+- Styling the user interfaces using the Materialize CSS framework for an enhanced user experience.

 ## Project Overview
-The task manager application will include the following features:
+The Flow Track task manager application will include the following features:
 - Display a summary of tasks on the home page, including task name, due date, urgency, category, and description.
 - Users can create, view, edit, and delete tasks.
 - Users can perform CRUD operations for task categories as well.